sublazy/smref/README.md

 ## Automating FSM creation process

 After implementing a few state machines, it becomes tedious to manually write FSM files, always following the same pattern.
-So a generator is provided.
+So a script for [GSL generator](https://github.com/zeromq/gsl) is provided.
 It allows to specify states, events, and transitions in an xml file:

 ```
 <?xml version = "1.0" ?>